jipegit/Twoblivion/README.md

 1. Create an application.
 See https://dev.twitter.com/

-2. Go to your application's settings -> OAuth settings and copy/paste your "Consumer key" and your "Consumer key" to the YOUR_APP_CONSUMER_KEY and YOUR_APP_CONSUMER_SECRET variables in the source code
+2. Go to your application's settings -> Keys and Access Tokens and copy/paste your "Consumer key" and your "Consumer secret" to the YOUR_APP_CONSUMER_KEY and YOUR_APP_CONSUMER_SECRET variables in the source code

 3. Go to your application's settings -> Application Type, and change the Access parameter to "Read, Write and Access direct messages".
 Update the settings

 3. Go back to your application's details and click on "Recreate my access token".
-Copy/paste your "Access token" and your "Access token secret" to the YOUR_ACCESS_TOKEN_SECRET and YOUR_ACCESS_TOKEN in the source code.
+Copy/paste your "Access token" and your "Access token secret" to the YOUR_ACCESS_TOKEN and YOUR_ACCESS_TOKEN_SECRET in the source code.
 Alternatively you can pass them as arguments with -k/--accesstokenkey and -s/accesstokensecret

 4. Get your twitter ID from your username. https://www.google.fr/search?q=get+twitter+id+from+username